 A swab test at the pediatrician’s office suggested Cameron did not have the virus.
 But within a week her condition had worsened.
 Her parents rushed Cameron to a West Palm Beach hospital with a 105-degree fever, she was admitted to the intensive care unit with pneumonia and a collapsed lung.

 Within days of hospitalization, Cameron was in a coma and was placed on a ventilator for complications later proven to be associated with H1N1.
-When her condition continued to deteriorate, doctors suggested she be transferred to Miami Children’s Hospital for advanced care.
-“Come kiss your daughter,” a Miami Children’s LifeFlight® critical-care transport nurse beckoned to Kelly before Cameron and Anthony were airborne for the trip to the region’s pediatric care leader.
+When her condition continued to deteriorate, doctors suggested she be transferred to Nicklaus Children's Hospital, formerly Miami Children's Hospital, for advanced care.
+“Come kiss your daughter,” a Nicklaus Children's LifeFlight® critical-care transport nurse beckoned to Kelly before Cameron and Anthony were airborne for the trip to the region’s pediatric care leader.

 Today, Cameron is in the 4th grade.
 She caught up quickly with her 3rd-grade class, earning straight As, and continues to enjoy music, dance and playing with Callahan, her younger brother, and their Yorkie puppy, Cecil.